maximus12793/helm-youtube/README.md

   <img src="https://github.com/maximus12793/youtube-this.el/blob/master/demo_2.gif">
 </p>

-Youtube-this is a simple plugin to quickly search and watch youtube from within emacs.
+Youtube-this is a simple plugin to query youtube and open videos in an external browser.

 ## Installation
 1. Obtain new google API key